Un Poco de Contexto

 Don't Drop the Mask

-I was Senior Producer (for project), managing all production for the 30 for 30's pilot episode on Mexican Lucha Libre from Dec 2018 to July 2019.
+In 2018-2019 along with my colleague Asa Merritt, I managed production for ESPN's 30 for 30 Podcasts' pilot episode on Mexican Lucha Libre, Don't Drop the Mask.
 Check out 30 for 30's podcasts here.

 Before Sparks I also assisted the podcast team in the production of the special mini series Kitchen Table Politics and the show What's The Point.